tutoriel-pandul/bitcoin-educational-content/courses/btc101/en.md

 The idea of devaluing the currency goes against the fundamental philosophy of Bitcoin, so a change in its overall quantity is highly unlikely to happen.

-### An Auditable Monetary Policy: Every Second, from the Beginning and Forever!
+### An auditable monetary molicy: every second, from the beginning and forever!

 The scarcity of Bitcoin is a major asset, and the maximum quantity of 21 million bitcoins in circulation is public and verifiable by anyone.